 Be Thankful For Your Endocannabinoid System

-The examples above are just a few ways CBD works with the ECS to benefit the body, but the list goes on.
+The examples above are just a few ways CBD works with the ECS.

 Cannabis compounds like CBD and THC exist for a reason, and it’s certainly no accident that we have an Endocannabinoid System.

 The fact that, whoever created us, designed our anatomy with parts linked directly to Cannabis, is honestly mind-blowing.